-😣 📀 🔗 Slice26 (Xilinx Bit Slipe Extractor)
+😣 📀 🔗 Slice26 (Xilinx Bit Slive Extractor)

 Extracts a given range of bits from each input sample and presents it at the output.
 The output type is ordinarily unsigned with binary point at zero, but can be Boolean when the slice is one bit wide.

 Hardware notes: In hardware this block costs nothing.

 Basic Advanced

 Width of slice (number of bits) 1

 🕱 Boolean output

-Specify range as: O Two bit locations O Upper bit location + width O Lower bit location + width
+Specify range as:

+○ Two bit locations ○ Upper bit location + width ● Lower bit location + width

 Offset of top bit 0

 Relative to:

 ○ LSB of input ○ Binary point of input ◎ MSB of input

 Offset of bottom bit 16

 Relative to:

-LSB of input
+LSB of input Binary point of input MSB of input

 O K C ancel H elp A pply